DouglasKGlover/gloves-off-games/README.md

 CTF_SPACE_ID=<ID of the Contentful Space>
 CTF_CDA_ACCESS_TOKEN=<CDA token from Contentful>
 CTF_CMA_ACCESS_TOKEN=<CMA token from Contentful>
+IGDB_CLIENT_ID=<Client ID for IGDB>
+IGDB_AUTHORIZATION=<Auth code for IGDB>
 ```

+The IGDB docs walk you through generating their required auth codes, which requires a Twitch account.

 The CMA token isn't currently used, but if I decide in the future to create my own interface for adding content it'll be required.